Selecting High-Quality Melons:

 Preparing for Freezing:

 Cut in half, remove seeds and rind.
-Cut melons into slices, cubes or balls as desired.
+Cut watermelon into slices, wedges, cubes or balls.

 Best Freezing Method(s):